Salvia Coccinea (Scarlet Sage): Identification, Edibility & Plant Care

 Is Scarlet Sage The Same As Salvia?

-Scarlet sage is indeed a member of the Salvia family.
+Scarlet Sage (Salvia coccinea) is a member of the Salvia genus.

 It’s one of over 900 salvia species, many of which are valued for their beauty, versatility, and culinary uses.